 - A. Provide an adequate number of mortar mixers in good operating condition for uninterrupted placement.
 Do not exceed one-half the maximum capacity of the mortar mixer. - B. Pre-wet mortar mixer, empty excess water. - C. Start by adding the minimum amount of premeasured potable water to mixer.
-While mixing, slowly add repair material and mix to a uniform consistency. - D. Mix thoroughly for approximately five minutes.
-To achieve desired consistency, add remaining water as necessary.
+While mixing, slowly add repair material and mix to a uniform consistency.

+- D. Mix thoroughly for approximately five minutes.
+To achieve desired consistency, add remaining water, as necessary.
 Do not exceed maximum water content as stated on product packaging or an amount that will cause segregation. - E. Do not mix more material than can be placed within the working time of the repair material.
-Do not retemper the mix by adding additional water. - F. For pours requiring aggregate extension, add clean, damp coarse aggregate meeting the requirements of ASTM C 33 before final water adjustment. - \ Concrete mixers are acceptable when extending Structural Concrete ES with coarse aggregate.
-Add premeasured water and coarse aggregate to mixer first followed by Structural Concrete ES.
+Do not retemper the mix by adding additional water. - F. For pours requiring aggregate extension, add clean, damp coarse aggregate meeting the requirements of ASTM C 33 before final water adjustment.

-Drill and Paddle Mixer
+Drill and Paddle Mixer (Single Bag Mixes)

-- A. Start by adding the minimum amount of premeasured potable water into large pail or wheelbarrow.
+- A. Start by adding the minimum amount of premeasured potable water into pail.
 While mixing at a slow speed, slowly add repair material and mix to a uniform consistency.
 Add remaining water to achieve desired consistency.
 Do not exceed maximum water content as stated on product packaging or an amount that will cause segregation. - B. Continue to mix thoroughly for approximately five minutes. - C. Do not mix more material than can be placed within the working time of the repair material.
 Do not retemper the mix by adding additional water.